gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 she promised herself.

-As if it had heard her thoughts, the tree took a long stride toward them.
+As if it had heard her thoughts, the tree turned its head.
-A blinding-bright searchlight picked them out of the darkness, and a familiar harsh mechanical horn blared.
+A blinding-bright searchlight picked them out of the darkness, and a harsh mechanical horn blared.
-It was the long-legged bot from the raid on Rusty Bridge, and it had spotted them!
+The tree was a bot with stilts for legs, and it had spotted them!

 "Back to the river!" she yelled.
-The muddy ground was their only hope---the long-legged bot would sink if it tried to follow them.
+The muddy ground was their only hope---the stiltbot would sink if it tried to follow them.

 "Maddy!" her sister shrieked.